-- are encouraged to attend or assist with campus extra/co-curricular activities. - are to arrange observations as needed each semester. - are expected to keep their portfolios updated. - must complete assigned work on time in accordance with assignment expectations. - should attend all relevant meetings. - are to continue teaching at least half the day (three class periods at high school level) after completing the full-teach requirements and remain involved in the daily routine of the classroom.
+- are encouraged to attend or assist with campus extra/co-curricular activities. - are to arrange observations as needed each semester. - are expected to keep their portfolios updated. - must complete assigned work on time in accordance with assignment expectations. - are to continue teaching at least half the day (three class periods at high school level) after completing the full-teach requirements and remain involved in the daily routine of the classroom.